MattKim97/LeetCode/Interview/interview-prep-questions.md

     * Many-to-One (N:1) Relationship - A many-to-one relationship is the inverse of a one to many relationship, manes many records in one table can be related to a single record in another table
     * Many-to-Many (N:N) Relationship - In a many-to-many relationship, multiple records in one table can be associated with multiple records in another table.
 This relationship is ofter represented by a join table.
 * What are the ACID guarantees?
+    * Atomicity - each transaction is treated as a single, indivisible unit, all operations within the transaction are completed successfully or none are applied.
+If any part of the transaction fails, the entire transaction is rolled back to its original state
 * What are some common data types in SQL?
 * What are joins in SQL?